 Assemblies provide opportunities for children and groups of children to appear before a live audience.
 Children see themselves as part of the whole school and the basis for a cooperative school ethos is built.

-Assemblies are held each fortnight and each class has a turn in running the assembly and also perform items which reflect the learning the students are engaging with in the classroom.
+Assemblies are held every three weeks and each class has a turn in running the assembly and also perform items which reflect the learning the students are engaging with in the classroom.

 Kelmscott PS has long been known as a place for parent participation in a great variety of roles.
 The less formal areas are simply the attendance at the assemblies and assisting with various school activities.
 There are also several organised ways where parent participation is highly valued and encouraged: